A single-photon large-momentum-transfer atom interferometry scheme for Sr or Yb atoms with application to determining the fine-structure constant: Conclusions

 While this design study is not based on any particular instrument or experiment, we note that there are 10-metre-scale atom interferometry experiments under development with Sr or Yb, including AION-10 at Oxford \cite{Badurina2020}, the Sr prototype tower at Stanford \cite{Abe2021}, and the VLBAI-Teststand in Hannover \cite{Hartwig2015}.

-Finally, we note that the contributions to the phase shift arising from the propagation delays of the laser pulses between the interferometers can enter above the level of $1\,\mathrm{mrad}$ for the trajectories we have identified.
+Finally, we note that the contributions to the phase shift arising from the propagation delay of the laser pulses between the interferometers can enter above the level of $1\,\mathrm{mrad}$ for the trajectories we have identified.
 These contributions are likely to become larger for even longer baselines, as proposed for atom interferometric gravitational-wave observatories such as AION \cite{Badurina2020}, MAGIS \cite{Abe2021}, MIGA \cite{Canuel2018}, ELGAR \cite{Canuel2020}, and ZAIGA \cite{Zhan2019}.
-Therefore, the detailed study of these effects considered in this paper by measurements on intermediate-scale prototypes is a crucial step towards very-long-baseline atom interferometry.
+Therefore, the detailed study of these effects considered in this paper by measurements on intermediate-scale prototypes is a crucial step towards very long baseline atom interferometry.

 {\Alph{section}.\arabic{subsection}} {\Alph{section}.\arabic{subsection}.\roman{subsubsection}}